Skip to Main Content

 Though the advantages of grad PLUS loans are plentiful, there are drawbacks to consider, primarily steep interest rates and loan fees.
 Of all federal loan options, Direct PLUS Loans for grad students are the most expensive.

-You also don't get any interest subsidies with grad PLUS loans, and must pass a credit check with no adverse credit history.
+You also don't get any interest subsidies with grad PLUS loans, and you must pass a credit check with no adverse credit history.

 Comparing grad PLUS loans to private loans